13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 298 km

-Fairmont’s ski terrain plays second fiddle to its world-class natural hot springs, making it a great destination for those who are more interested in an end-of-day soak than they are about racking up runs.
+Fairmont Hot Springs Resort offers 14 runs to choose from on your next skiing or snowboarding trip.
+Of course, the area is probably best known for its world-class natural hot springs, making it a great destination for those who are interested in an end-of-day soak after racking up some runs.

 Fernie Alpine Resort